Siamese Dream

 Siamese Dream is the second studio album by the American alternative rock band the Smashing Pumpkins, released on July 19, 1993 in the UK and on July 27, 1993 in the US, by Virgin Records.
 The album was produced by Butch Vig and frontman Billy Corgan.
 Despite its recording sessions being fraught with difficulties and tensions, Siamese Dream debuted at number ten on the Billboard 200, and was eventually certified 4× Platinum by the Recording Industry Association of America (RIAA), with the album selling over six million copies worldwide, catapulting the Smashing Pumpkins to mainstream success and cementing them as a significant group in alternative music.

 Four singles were released in support of Siamese Dream: "Cherub Rock", "Today", "Disarm", and "Rocket", and a fifth single, "Mayonaise", was released in 2023 for the album's 30th anniversary.
 The album received widespread acclaim from critics and audiences alike, with its diverse musical influences and lyrical material considered unique compared to other releases during the alternative rock and grunge movements of its time.
 The album has since been considered "one of the finest alternative rock albums", and is widely regarded as one of the greatest albums of the 1990s and of all time.

 Background

 The band's debut album, Gish, was released on Caroline Records in 1991 to unexpected success and acclaim.
 After the release of Nirvana's Nevermind later that year, the Smashing Pumpkins were hyped as "the next Nirvana".
 The band was signed to Caroline Records parent Virgin Records and began recording a follow-up album.
 Frontman Billy Corgan felt "this great pressure to make the next album to set the world on fire".
 The immense pressure to succeed intensified an already problematic situation: drummer Jimmy Chamberlin was addicted to heroin, guitarist James Iha and bassist D'arcy Wretzky had recently ended their romantic relationship, and Corgan, aside from battles with weight gain and suicidal depression, was struggling with writer's block.
+After he suffered a nervous breakdown, Corgan began visiting a therapist.
+Consequently, his lyrics became more explicit about his troubled past and his insecurities.